lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

                 - earliest
             - tim: string.
 The path to a file containing the [theoretical import map](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#import-map) to use.
 If set, this will bypass the planetDotName argument passed to this command, and the planets imported will be the ones defined in the **theoretical import map**.
+            - who-calls: string=planetDotName.
+When this option is set, if acts as if the test flag was raised, and it displays the list of the planetDotNames from the theoretical import map which depend on the planetDotName defined by this option.
+                  So for instance if you call this command: lt import Ling.Light_Kit_JimToolbox_PhpstormWidgetLinks --who-calls=Ling.Light_Kit_Admin
+                   It then returns the list of the planetDotNames from the tim of Ling.Light_Kit_JimToolbox_PhpstormWidgetLinks which depend on Ling.Light_Kit_Admin.
+                   This option currently only works in uni style (i.e., not with version numbers).

         - flags:
             - d: if set, enables the debug mode, in which output is a bit more verbose